 Michael continues to play jazz and other styles professionally in and out of Louisiana in various groups and artists.
 In 2017, he toured the Northeast United States with two time Grammy award winner Terrance Simien and the Zydeco Experience.
-He regularly works with smooth jazz and R&B saxophonist Jeremy Benoit and also fronts his own quartet, a funk/motown band in which he leads as a singer.
+He is the lead guitarist for Anthony Nelson and the Overcomers, a contemporary gospel group who's song "Deeper" reached #1 on the gospel Billboard charts in 2017.
+He also regularly performs and records with smooth jazz and R&B saxophonist Jeremy Benoit based out of Lafayette, LA.

 Off the stage, Michael teaches individual and group guitar, composition, and band lessons both in a privately owned studio and at public studios such as the Music Academy of Acadiana.
 He is the Director of Contemporary Music at First Lutheran Church and is also a musician-in-residence at the Paul and Lulu Hilliard Art Museum.